Beware the Pseudo-Intellectual!

 - Eye contact.
 This goes for any time you’re picking out a liar.
 If their eyes are going off in the distance or they get fidgety, keep your guard up.

-Unfortunately, when it comes to literature, it’s the easiest to B.S.
+Unfortunately, when it comes to literature, it’s easiest to sling BS and get away with it.
 Themes can be abstract, interpretations can vary and sometimes even if we’ve read the book, some facts don’t stick with us.
-It may just take luck for them to slip up with their facts, or it may just be your gut feeling.
-Regardless, you’re a book lover and you deserve to be treated with the respect to not be lied to!
+It may just take a little luck for them to slip up with their facts.
+Or it just might be a gut feeling that he’s angling for something more than your home library.
+Regardless, you deserve to be treated with the respect to not be lied to!

-Go out there and brave the storm against the new wave of pseudo-intellectuals gracing the seas of the dating world.
+I’ll leave you with this: Go out there, be brave, and brace yourself for the storm of new wave pseudo-intellectuals dotting the seas of the dating world.
+Happy hunting!